Signatures of interfacial topological chiral modes via RKKY exchange interaction in Dirac and Weyl systems: ICM in D Weyl Semimetal

-\paragraph{\textit {\textbf{ICM in $3$D WSM:-}}} Here, we explore the appearance of ICM in IS broken $3$D WSM.
+{ } Here, we explore the appearance of ICM in IS broken $3$D WSM.
 The IS broken WSM hosts four inequivalent Weyl nodes in the momentum space.
-We consider the low energy effective Hamiltonian for one of these Weyl nodes as\,\cite{Trauzettel}
+The interfacial modes in 3D topological hetererojunction have been considered previously with inverted mass term\cite{tchoumakov2017volkov,mukherjee2019dynamical} which changes sign across the interface and opens mass gaps on the both sides of the interface \ie a junction is made between two insulating phases.
+The ICM for electromagnetic waves has also been predicted in a TRS broken WSM\,\cite{PhysRevB.92.115310}.
+However, in this work we consider an interface between two IS broken WSMs with oppositely signed momentum shifts instead of mass.
+Note that, the momentum shift does not open any gap unlike the previous studies\,\cite{tchoumakov2017volkov,mukherjee2019dynamical}, and hence the topological character of the Weyl nodes still persist.
+The low energy effective Hamiltonian for one of these Weyl nodes reads as\,\cite{Trauzettel}

 where $k_i$'s are the momentum operators, $k_0$ is the system parameter and $\tau_i$'s are the Pauli matrices acting on the spin basis with $i\in\{x,y,z\}$.
-Here, $\beta(x)$ is the IS breaking term and unlike graphene, it does not open any gap but shifts the Weyl nodes along $k_z$-direction.
+Here, $\beta(x)$ is the IS breaking term and unlike graphene, it does not open any gap but shifts the Weyl nodes along $k_z$ direction which is evident from the energy dispersion as $\epsilon_k=\sqrt{k_x^2+(k_y-k_0)^2+(k_z-\beta)^2}$.
 The gapless Weyl nodes are topologically protected even after the IS or TRS symmetry breaking perturbation, provided translational symmetry is preserved.
 Following the same prescription as in graphene, we consider the IS breaking term as $\beta(x)=\beta\tanh(x/L)$ which smoothly changes its sign across the interface.
 After squaring the eigenvalue equation, $H_{3\text{D}}\Psi=E\Psi$, we arrive at

 It can be decoupled as

 where $j$ denotes spin index and

 This is the well-known Rosen-Morse potential\,\cite{Morse1,Morse2} which exhibits a minimum for $|2k_z L|<(\beta L+1)$, indicating a region of $k_z$ favouring the QW rather than potential barrier.
 Note that, the first term is exactly similar to Eq.\,(\ref{eq:PT}) with $\beta$ replaced by $\gamma$.
 By drawing the analogy with Rosen-Morse's QW solution, we obtain the bound state solutions with the energy eigenvalues as